-In recorded Gallup polls since 1953, men and women say they prefer to work for a male boss rather than a female boss.
+In recorded Gallup polls since 1953, men and women say they prefer to work for a male boss than a female boss.
 In a 1953 Gallup poll, 66% of those asked said they would prefer working for a man than for a woman.
-(When considering the 1953 data, it does pay to bear in mind the types of jobs women held in the 1950s and that the majority of wage earners were men.)
-Although the statistics have changed dramatically over the past 60-some years, the number of respondents stating they would prefer working for a woman has never exceeded 25%.
+Although the statistics have changed dramatically since then, the number of respondents stating that they would prefer working for a woman has never exceeded 25%.

 In a 2013 Gallup Poll that asked Americans, "If you were taking a new job and had your choice of a boss, would you prefer to work for a man or a woman?" respondents who had a preference still preferred to work for a man:

 “Americans are still more likely to say they would prefer a male boss (33%) to a female boss (20%) in a new job, although 46% say it doesn't make a difference to them.
 While women are more likely than men to say they would prefer a female boss, they are still more likely to say they would prefer a male boss overall.”

 The poll data alone is not conclusive, but we can still see some interesting points.
 More women prefer to work for a man than another woman; however, of all respondents who stated they would prefer working for a woman, the majority are also women.
 Workers of both genders who currently have a female boss were more likely to prefer working for another woman in the future than for a man.

 The above may suggest that not having worked for a woman before may be a factor in how respondents replied, and it might also be that workers, in general, feel men have more power and influence in the working world and therefore in a better position to offer advancement.